NurvX/rigour/README.md

 - **Description**: Retrieve available facets for filtering search results.
 - **Query Parameters**:
     - `filter` (optional, string): A JSON-encoded MongoDB-style query object to restrict the aggregation to a subset of hosts.

+## Supported Systems

+Rigour is designed to be platform-independent and can run on any system that supports Docker.
+Currently Rigour is primarily tested on Linux-based systems which perform best.
+I've also tested it on Apple Silicon Macs but performance is not as good for port discovery, will need to address this in future.

+## Future Features

+- [ ] Vulnerability Scanning Integration
+- [ ] Improved Logging and Monitoring
+- [ ] Enhance fingerprinting protocol support
+- [ ] Distributed Crawler Support (e.g., Kubernetes & CIDR scheduling)

 ## Acknowledgements